 Emeritus Professor Mary Barton AO [116(1)(f)]

-Sue Chetwin has been the CEO of Consumer NZ for 10 years.
+Sue Chetwin led Consumer NZ for 13 years until her recent resignation.
 The organisation is a highly trusted, public-facing not-for-profit, which advocates on behalf of consumers.
-Research into public health, nutrition and food labelling form a significant part of Consumer’s work.
+Research into public health, nutrition and food labelling form a significant part of Consumer's work.

 Ms Teresa Ciprian [116(1)(c)]